[Moderate revision–posted 1/16/20 (replaces 3/6/18 edition)]

 1. Preparation of Travel Documents

 a.
-Prior to each trip for executive travel, the Office of the President or the Office of the Chancellor will prepare an online travel application when it is anticipated that there will be expenses to be reimbursed or for all international travel.
-If no expenses are anticipated, a zero cost travel application may be submitted to show that a business trip is taking place.
+Prior to each trip for executive travel, the Office of the President or the Office of the Chancellor will prepare an online travel application when it is anticipated that there will be travel expenses to be reimbursed or for all international travel (in accordance with OP 79.05, International Travel).
+If no reimbursable expenses are anticipated, a zero cost travel application may be submitted to document that a business trip is taking place.

 b.
 Upon the President's or Chancellor's return to headquarters, the Office of the President or the Office of the Chancellor will prepare the travel voucher if there are expenses requiring reimbursement.
 The method of payment for each expense will be noted (cash, personal credit card, state travel card, or executive card).

 c.
-After completion, the President or Chancellor will review the travel voucher, make any necessary corrections, and sign the travel voucher.
+Prior to submittal, the President or Chancellor will review the travel voucher, make any necessary corrections, and sign the travel voucher.

 2. Processing Travel Documents

 a.
-Travel Services and the Executive Card Office will review the travel voucher and make any necessary edits.
+Travel Services and the Executive Card Supervisor in Procurement Services will review the travel voucher and make any necessary edits.
 The subtotals for personal, travel card, and executive card expenditures will be verified, edited if necessary, and the voucher will be approved.

 b.
-The online travel system will process a reimbursement check for any valid travel expenses paid personally by the President or the Chancellor, and the amount paid by the travel and executive cards will be automatically transferred to a balance sheet account.
+The online travel system will process a reimbursement check or ACH payment for any valid travel expenses paid personally by the President or the Chancellor, and the amount paid by the travel and executive cards will be allocated to the appropriate FOAP.

 3. Payment of Expenses Charged to Credit Cards While on Travel

 a.
-The Executive Card Office and Travel Services will receive monthly statements from the travel and executive credit card companies for expenses incurred during official business trips.
-The President's Office of Chancellor's Office will prepare a detailed report of what each item represents and how it is to be reconciled with the appropriate balance sheet account.
+The Executive Card Supervisor in Procurement Services and the Travel Services Office will receive monthly statements from the travel and executive credit card companies for expenses incurred during official business trips.
+The President's Office or Chancellor's Office will prepare supporting documentation and provide the required accounting information.

 b.
-The Executive Card Office will prepare a payment voucher, which will charge the balance sheet account and pay the credit card company.
+The Executive Card Supervisor will prepare a payment voucher, which will charge the balance sheet account and pay the credit card company.

 c.
 The balance sheet account has been set up to pay all statements immediately for charges the President or Chancellor makes while on official travel.